Open-vocabulary Attribute Detection: Acknowledgement

 \section{Acknowledgement}

-This work was supported by Deutscher Akademischer Austauschdienst - German Academic Exchange Service (DAAD) Research Grants - Doctoral Programmes in Germany, 2019/20; grant number: 57440921. \\ The Deep Learning Cluster used in this work is partially funded by the German Research Foundation (DFG) - 417962828.
+This work was supported by Deutscher Akademischer Austauschdienst - German Academic Exchange Service (DAAD) Research Grants - Doctoral Programmes in Germany, 2019/20; grant number: 57440921.
+The Deep Learning Cluster used in this work is partially funded by the German Research Foundation (DFG) - 417962828. \\ We thank our colleagues Philipp Schröppel, Silvio Galesso and Jan Bechtold for proofreading the paper and providing critical feedback.
+We thank all the annotators especially Mariana Sarmiento and Jorge Bravo for their help, time and effort during the annotation of the OVAD dataset.